iyioio/next-firebase-i18n/src/README.md

 }
 ```

-The below examples are equfilent, 1 uses property names and the other uses aliases
+The below examples are equivalent, 1 uses property names and the other uses aliases

 ``` sh